 Most people primarily know Kenya as one of the most beautiful places to see the Big Five during a safari in one of its many national parks, including the Masai Mara.
 Tourists also love to visit the many resorts at Diani Beach.
 But the country has a lot more to offer.
 Do you really want to get to know the country?
-Then you should leave the beaten paths and explore rural Kenya, or visit a slum.
+Then you should leave the beaten paths and explore rural Kenya, or visit different types of neighborhoods in the cities, including the less prosperous neighborhoods, and slums.

 On safari in Kenya; an absolute must

-Getting to see at least one lion, rhinoceros, elephant, buffalo and leopard.
-For many, these are at the top of the list when visiting Kenya.
+One of the top things on most travellerʼs must-do lists in Kenya is spotting at least one lion, rhinoceros, elephant, buffalo and leopard.
 These five animals are known as “the big five”.
-The origin for this can be found with the big game hunters that used to be active in Africa.
+The term comes from the big game hunters that used to be active in Africa.
 The “big five” were the hardest to kill.
-These days, the term “big five” refers to the animals people want to see the most in Kenya, although many tourists ae equally impressed by the many giraffes, zebras, gnus, monkeys, crocodiles, hippopotamuses, hyenas and cheetahs.
+These days, the term “big five” refers to the animals people want to see the most in Kenya, although many tourists are equally impressed by the many giraffes, zebras, gnus, monkeys, crocodiles, hippopotamuses, hyenas and cheetahs.
 Like the big five, these are all found in the Masai Mara; all the more reason why this is the most visited natural reserve in Kenya.
 Camels are not frequently found in these reserves, but they can be found on the side of the road; especially in the north of the country.

 Spotting lions on safari in the Masai Mara, in the southwest of Kenya